 Is the collection of machine data the only aspect of IoT and cloud computing?

 Data collection is just one part of a wider opportunity.
 For many years, automation business models have remained static.
-Today, there are many opportunities and alternatives being explored.
+Today, there are many opportunities and alternatives to explore.
 A good example is equipment leasing models.
 Internet connectivity and remote management makes leasing of complex machines and pay per use viable.

 You have mentioned hardware devices – what about software?

 Many software players are moving away from license based models that rely on the fact that new functions will be attractive enough to motivate a customer to re buy a platform.
-There are many interesting alternative options like software as a service (SaaS), which can be offered in many variants from subscription models to hybrid concepts.
+There are many interesting alternative options like software as a service (SaaS), and offered in many variants from subscription models to hybrid concepts.